 If you’re someone who worries, plans, and stresses about the next day while lying awake in bed at night, know that taking care of some things before you hit the sack can be extremely helpful in getting your mind to relax.
-In this post I’ll share some things I might* do in the evening so I have a restful night, as well as a smooth morning and (next) day.
+Here I share some things I might* do in the evening so I have a restful night, as well as a smooth morning and (next) day.

-*Note: Now you might consider this list (or me!) a little crazy, but you only need to pick and try one or two of these things, or your own, and see how they affect your stress level.
+*Note: You only need to pick and try one or two of these things and see how they affect your stress level.
 Said another way: I’m NOT suggesting you do them all!

 Reducing Stress Naturally: In the Bedroom . . .